charliemarshall1996/subscriber-cancellation-pipeline/README.md

 # subscriber cancellation pipeline

-Creation of ETL pipeline to manage cancellations of subscribers for an online streaming service.
+Creation of ETL pipeline to manage cancellations of subscribers for an online education platform.

 ## Project Overview